 The return time for when you may receive your fingerprint background check results will vary, depending on many factors.
 Without the use of a channeler, it may take as little as one week or as many as 12 to 14 weeks, especially if there are errors or incomplete information.

-The use of print cards instead of electronic fingerprint submissions can result in a less accurate collection that may delay processing and how far back does an FBI background check go.
+The use of print cards instead of electronic fingerprint submissions can result in a less accurate collection that may delay processing and how far back an FBI background check goes.

 Fingerprint Background Check Results

-The FBI uses the Integrated Automated Fingerprint Identification System (IAFIS) to maintain and store fingerprint identification and criminal history… forever.
-Fingerprints acquired through arrest records, background checks, and the US-VISIT (United States Visitor and Immigrant Status Technology) program are catalogued and linked to individuals.
+The FBI uses the Integrated Automated Fingerprint Identification System (IAFIS) to maintain and store fingerprint identification and criminal history… forever.6 Fingerprints acquired through arrest records, background checks, and the US-VISIT (United States Visitor and Immigrant Status Technology) program are cataloged and linked to individuals.

-So what shows up on a background check by the FBI exactly?
+So what emerges from a background investigation by the FBI exactly?

 The FBI background check reports personal information, such as name, address, and family, as well as criminal history records based on the individual’s unique fingerprint submissions stored in the database related to arrests, federal employment, military service, and/or naturalization.